MarinaPanchenko12345/Portfolio/README.md

 Additional Design Resources: Images and icons were sourced from the Figma mockup provided by HackerU College.
 Additional Icons: Some icons were sourced from Font Awesome.
 Special Thanks: I would like to express my gratitude to everyone who supported and contributed to this project.
 This section acknowledges the contributions and resources used in your project, including the design obtained from HackerU College and additional icons from Font Awesome.
+- The clock application utilizes data from the Rest Countries API.

 ## Image Credits
 The images used in this project were sourced from the following free stock photo websites: